defold/defold.github.io/contact.md

 ---
 layout: hero_and_text
 title: Contact Defold
 description: We look forward to hearing from you!
+We are here to support you if you need help getting started with Defold or if you have a question or concern about Defold.
+We are also available for press and business inquiries.
+And make sure to follow us in social media for the latest updates!
 nav: floating
 background: /images/hero/defold-top-bg-transparent-2.png
 after: [subscribe.html,corporate_partners.html]
 ---

-### Media and business inquiries
+### Press and business inquiries

-For all media inquiries please email [press@defold.se](mailto:press@defold.se).
+For all press inquiries please email [press@defold.se](mailto:press@defold.se).

 For business inquiries please email [business@defold.se](mailto:business@defold.se).

 ### Support